 Clients in Series C are entitled to a full or partial rebate of the service fee based on their asset levels held in the Fund and in other IG Wealth Management Funds as outlined in the Fund's Prospectus.
-Until June 1, 2020, the annual management fee rates were as follows: Series A and B: 1.90%; Series J DSC and J NL: 1.65%; Series U: 0.80%.

-Effective June 8, 2020, the Fund is only available for the reinvestment of distributions and investments through preauthorized investment plans by current securityholders.
-Prior to June 8, 2020, Series A, C, and J DSC were closed to new investments by securityholders, but still available for reinvested distributions and switches from corresponding series of other IG Wealth Management Funds.
+Series A, C, and J DSC are closed to new investments by securityholders, but still available for reinvested distributions and switches from corresponding series of other IG Wealth Management Funds.

-The Manager engaged AGF Investments Inc. as sub-advisor to assist in investment management and trade execution for the Fund.
+The Manager has engaged Mackenzie Financial Corporation as sub-advisor to assist in investment management and trade execution for the Fund.
+This sub-advisor is a subsidiary of IGM Financial Inc. and, therefore, is considered an affiliate of the Trustee, the Manager and the Distributors.